jochym/hecss/README.md

 ## Install

-The HECSS package is avaliable on pypi and conda.
+The HECSS package will be shortly avaliable on pypi and conda.
 Installation is simple, but requires a number of other packages to be installed as well.
 Both package menagers handle these dependencies automatically.
-It just run:
+Just run:
 ```
 pip install hecss
 ```